Muddle Instead of Music: Aftermath

 The article immediately cast Shostakovich into disgrace.
 Performances of Lady Macbeth dwindled rapidly until the opera was completely banned.
+It was last performed that year on 11 March at the Nemirovich-Danchenko Theatre in Moscow.
 Those who had praised it before were compelled to retract their opinions.
 The composer lost most of his income and commissions.
-Many of his colleagues in the arts community sought to dissociate themselves from him, although some, such as Isaac Babel, Abram Lezhnev and Vsevolod Meyerhold spoke out in support of Shostakovich (all three would be shot in the purges).
+Many of his colleagues in the arts community sought to dissociate themselves from him, although some, such as Isaac Babel, Abram Lezhnev and Vsevolod Meyerhold spoke out in support of Shostakovich (all three would be executed in the purges).

-Shostakovich, half-finished with his Fourth Symphony, was in Archangelsk on a concert tour when he read the article in Pravda.
+Shostakovich, half-finished with his Fourth Symphony, was in Arkhangelsk on a concert tour when he read the article in Pravda.
 Ten days later another scathing editorial appeared in the newspaper, this time about his ballet The Limpid Stream.
 Named "Ballet Falsehood", the piece unleashed more castigation, calling the composer a musical charlatan and a peddler of "aesthetic formalism".
-The ballet's librettist, Adrian Piotrovsky, was arrested and shot the next year.
+The ballet's librettist, Adrian Piotrovsky, was arrested and executed the next year.
 Though shaken by the attacks, Shostakovich continued writing his Fourth Symphony and completed it in April 1936.
 He booked a premiere for December and distributed the score to the Leningrad Philharmonic for rehearsals, which began in autumn.
 His friends expressed fear that the authorities would be angered by the work, which is influenced by Gustav Mahler (disliked by the Party) and is structurally unconventional.
 Late in the year Shostakovich was summoned for a meeting with a representative of the Union of Soviet Composers, who advised him to withdraw the symphony on threat of "administrative measures" for noncompliance.
 The composer submitted to the demands and cancelled the premiere.

 Shostakovich was formally rehabilitated with the premiere of his Fifth Symphony in November 1937.
 Encouraged by "Muddle Instead of Music" and other slander, he simplified his music to suit the prescriptions of socialist realism.
 The Fifth was an official success; Party members who had attacked him before acknowledged that he had "seen his errors" and improved.

 Authorship

-It is unknown who wrote "Muddle Instead of Music", as it was common for articles detailing an official Party stance to be published anonymously.
+It was unknown who wrote "Muddle Instead of Music", as it was common for articles detailing an official Party stance to be published anonymously.
 Scholars have speculated about the piece's authorship.
-Likely candidates include Zhdanov, at the time Leningrad's Communist Party manager and later Stalin's unofficial culture minister; David Zaslavsky, one of Pravdas senior writers; Boris Reznikov, another Pravda employee; and Platon Kerzhentsev, a party official, playwright and journalist.
+Likely candidates included Zhdanov, at the time Leningrad's Communist Party manager and later Stalin's unofficial culture minister; Boris Reznikov, another Pravda employee; Platon Kerzhentsev, a party official, playwright and journalist; and David Zaslavsky, one of Pravda's senior writers.
 Rumors spread that Stalin himself had written the article, although this is now thought to be unlikely.
-However, given Stalin's presence at the January 1936 performance and eyewitness accounts of his dissatisfaction, it is reasonable to assume that he approved of, if not sanctioned, the article.
+Based on archival research of personal papers, it is now accepted that David Zaslavsky was indeed the author.